Hakowan/hakowan/docs/guide/data.md

 * __3D geometry as data__: In this category, we are mainly interested in visualizing the shape/location of the 3D geometry.
 For example, the shape of a deformed mesh or the location of points in a point cloud.
-* __Data associated with 3D geometry__: In this category, the data is a spatically varying field, and we would like to visualize its value at different locations.
+* __Data associated with 3D geometry__: In this category, the data is a spatially varying field, and we would like to visualize its value at different locations.
 For example, the Gaussian curvature field on a curved surface, or the geodesic distance on a surface with respect to a source surface point.